-Every kid probably goes through an astronomy phase at some point while growing up.
-My phase came when I was 12 years old.
-I’m not sure what sparked this particular hobby.
-My parents had just moved to a new house, and both my brother (who’s a year younger than me) and I were starting over at a new school.
-The public schools in our new neighborhood were not very good, so my parents decided to send both of us to the local Catholic school (the deal was that neither of us was Catholic).
-The adjustment wasn’t easy at first.
+Every kid probably goes through an astronomy phase at some point growing up.
+My own phase came when I was 12, just after my parents moved to a new house and both my brother (a year younger than me) and I were starting at a new school.
+The public schools in our new neighborhood were not very good, so my parents sent us to the local Catholic school (though neither of us were Catholic).
+The adjustment wasn’t easy.

-In retrospect, I suppose it was natural for me to dive into an interest that would allow me to leave the earth, at least figuratively, for a while and contemplate worlds far away from mine at the time.
-I’m not sure if my brother shared my passion back then for the stars, though I do know that I harnessed his much better handwriting in an attempt to write a book on all 88 constellations in the night-time sky.
-The hope was that it would be a best seller and widely acknowledged as a work of genius.
+In retrospect, I suppose it was natural for me to dive into an interest that would let me leave my earth-bound troubles behind, at least temporarily, and contemplate the heavens.
+I don't think my brother shared my passion for astronomy, though he had much better handwriting than I did back then.
+The two of us linked our talents together, one day, and attempted to write a book on all 88 constellations in the sky.

-In preparing materials for this post, I pulled out our old notebook with the surviving scraps of the manuscript (see photos).
-As I remember the process, I would dictate the contents and my brother would dutifully write it all down.
-(He might remember the process differently – perhaps he was both "genius" and scribe, and I was just there to witness the whole thing?)
+I recently pulled out our old notebook and looked over the surviving scraps of manuscript (see photos).
+As I remember the process, I would dictate the contents and my brother would write it all down.
+(He might remember the process differently – maybe he was the "genius" and I was the scribe?)
 We were methodical in our approach, describing each constellation, marking the date and time they appeared on the meridian, their brightest stars, and anything else worthy of note.

-In paging through our old notebook last week, I realized we didn’t actually get very far.
-We had arranged the constellations alphabetically, and the notebook abruptly ends somewhere in the “C’s,” around the constellation Cassiopeia.
-I suppose my brother and I moved onto something else about that time.
-We both became interested in collecting 8mm movies around then, so maybe that was the next hobby to come along.
+In paging through our old notebook, though, I realized we didn’t get very far.
+We'd arranged the constellations alphabetically, and the notebook abruptly ends somewhere in the “C’s,” at Cassiopeia.
+I suppose my brother and I moved onto something else.
+We both became interested in collecting 8mm movies around then.

-Even though we never came close to finishing the book, my layman’s interest in astronomy has served me well over the years.
-It’s not difficult to memorize the positions of the planets and brightest constellations, though it’s surprising how few people make the effort.
-One of my favorite games on a clear summer evening is to ask people what their horoscope is and secretly hope they say Gemini, Leo, Taurus, or Virgo – all constellations easily visible in the northern hemisphere at that time of year and that I can point to.
-Lots of people have never seen their own astrological sign in the sky, and they usually seem pretty amazed that it actually exists.
+Even though we never finished the book, my layman’s interest in astronomy has served me well over the years.
+It’s not difficult to memorize the appearance of the planets and positions of the brightest stars, though it’s surprising how few people make the effort.
+One of my favorite games on a summer evening is to ask people what their horoscope is and secretly hope they say Gemini, Leo, Taurus or Virgo – all easily visible in the northern hemisphere at that time of year.
+Lots of people have never seen their own astrological signs, and they usually seem amazed to find out they really exist.

-All that’s to say I was thrilled when I moved to Prague and learned about the role astronomers and astronomy has played here over the centuries.
-I was particularly surprised to discover that none other than Albert Einstein (1879-1955) had spent time here as a young professor.
-(I realize Einstein isn’t, strictly speaking, an astronomer, but his observations and theories do have profound consequences for our understanding of the heavens.
-Let’s just go with it for now.)
+All that’s to say I was thrilled when I moved to Prague and learned about the role that astronomy has played here over the centuries.
+I was particularly surprised to discover that Albert Einstein (1879-1955) had spent time here as a young professor.
+(I realize Einstein isn’t, strictly speaking, an astronomer, but his observations and theories have profound consequences for our understanding of the heavens.)

-Einstein arrived in Prague in 1911 with his first wife and two young sons in tow to accept a position as a professor in mechanics and physics at Prague’s German University.
-They stayed around 16 months.
+Einstein arrived in Prague in 1911, with his wife and two sons in tow, to accept a position as professor of mechanics and physics at Prague’s German University.
+They stayed for 16 months.
 The appointment came just a few years after the publication of one of Einstein’s early papers on general relativity, in 1905, and he was already gaining celebrity status by then.

 Einstein’s time in Prague proved fruitful for his later work on relativity, particularly for his groundbreaking book "On the Special and General Theory of Relativity," in 1916.
-The Albert Einstein website points out that in the book’s preface, Einstein singled out, specifically, his time in Prague for helping him to work out some of the stickier details of relativity.
-These included the notion that the refraction of light from the sun could be measured and some minutiae pertaining to the gravitational red shift of spectral lines (which is way too complicated to get into here, even if I did actually understand it).
+The Albert Einstein website points out that in the book’s preface, Einstein singled out his time in Prague for helping him to work out some of the stickier details of relativity.
+These included the notion that the refraction of light from the sun could be measured, and some minutiae pertaining to the gravitational red shift of spectral lines (way too complicated to get into here, even if I did understand it).

 As Einstein’s time in Prague goes back only around a century or so, there are still lots of surviving traces around town.
 During his Prague stay, Einstein lived in a comfortable, middle-class apartment at Lesnická 7 in the district of Smíchov (see map plot, below).
 My own favorite Einstein memorial can be found on Old Town Square at Staroměstské náměstí 17, the former home of the socialite Berta Fanta.
-She ran a weekly salon in her drawing room that for a while at least must have been the talk of the town.
-The plaque reads:
+She ran a weekly salon in her drawing room that must have been the talk of the town.
+The memorial plaque reads:

 “Here in this salon of Mrs. Berta Fanta, Albert Einstein, professor at Prague University in 1911 to 1912, founder of the theory of relativity, Nobel prize winner, played the violin and met his friends, famous writers, Max Brod and Franz Kafka.”

-That never fails to wow me whenever I’m downtown and happen to see it.
+That never fails to wow me when I’m downtown and happen to see it.

-The last luminary, Christian Doppler (1803-53), whom I’ll discuss in these two posts on astronomy, appears to have left the least significant mark on Prague of the four men I highlighted, though oddly rivals Einstein as perhaps the most famous name of all.
-Where would “Doppler Radar Weather” – so prominent on local television news in the United States (and lots of other countries) – be without the man who first recognized the “Doppler Effect” that made it all possible?
+The last astronomical luminary, Christian Doppler (1803-53), appears to have left the least significant mark on Prague of the four, though oddly rivals Einstein as perhaps the most famous name of all.
+Where would “Doppler Radar Weather” – so prominent on local TV newscasts in the United States – be without the man who first recognized the “Doppler Effect” that made it all possible?

-Doppler based his own findings on studying the behavior of binary stars.
+Doppler based his own findings on studying the properties of binary stars.

-I actually had no idea that Doppler had spent any time in Prague at all – and I wonder how many people living here know anything about him either.
-I was walking home one night from an Irish pub in the center of town – the James Joyce at U Obecního dvora 4 – and saw a memorial plaque on the side of a house across the street.
+I had no idea Doppler had spent any time in Prague at all – and I wonder how many people living here know anything about him either.
+I was walking home one night from an Irish pub in the center of town – the James Joyce at U Obecního dvora 4 – and saw a memorial plaque on the side of a house.
 I took a closer look and it was Doppler’s.
 It reads simply that he lived in this house -- quite a nice place, by the way -- from 1843-47.

-Parts of the clock dates all the way back to 1410 – in other words, two centuries before Tycho and Kepler came along and began putting it all on firmer scientific footing.
-It seems that Prague was destined to play a major role in astronomy.
-You might even say (trigger warning: cheesy ending coming) it was written in the stars.
+Parts of the clock date all the way back to 1410 – in other words, nearly two centuries before Tycho and Kepler came along and began putting it all on firmer scientific footing.
+It seems Prague was somehow destined to play a major role in astronomy.
+You might even say it was written in the stars.

-This first part of this two-part series on Prague and astronomy appeared last week under the heading: Part 1: Where Tycho Brahe Met Johannes Kepler.
+This first part of this two-part series on Prague and astronomy appeared last week under the heading: Part 1: Tycho Brahe & Johannes Kepler.